saghirb/Women-in-Parliament-Hex-Sticker/README.md

 + https://data.worldbank.org/indicator/SG.GEN.PARL.ZS

-As part of its "open data" mission the World Bank kindly offers "free and open access to global development data"_ licensed under the "Creative Commons Attribution 4.0 (CC-BY 4.0)".
+As part of its "open data" mission the World Bank kindly offers *"free and open access to global development data"* licensed under the "Creative Commons Attribution 4.0 (CC-BY 4.0)".

 ### Source Data

-The data originates from the ["Inter-Parliamentary Union" (IPU)](https://www.ipu.org/) which provides an *_"Archive of statistical data on the percentage of women in national parliaments"_* going back to 1997 on a monthly basis:
+The data originates from the ["Inter-Parliamentary Union" (IPU)](https://www.ipu.org/) which provides an *"Archive of statistical data on the percentage of women in national parliaments"* going back to 1997 on a monthly basis:

 + http://archive.ipu.org/wmn-e/classif-arc.htm

 The World Bank data is for “single or lower parliamentary chambers only”, while the IPU also presents data for “Upper Houses or Senates”.
 Moreover, the IPU provides the actual numbers used to calculate the percentages (which the World Bank does not).
+The data has to be scraped from the IPU website (please check the `robots.txt` file first).

 ---